 Director of Christian Education, Camp2

-Christina works as an Account Executive for Women's Accessories at Balenciaga in New York City.
-She received her BBA in the Design and Management program at Parsons The New School for Design.
-Christina is a member of Redeemer Presbyterian Church (PCA), serving as a Kindergarten volunteer at East Side's Children's Ministry.
-She graduated from Lower Moreland High School and currently resides in the Upper East Side of New York.
+Christina works as an analyst at Sidecar, a tech startup in Philadelphia.
+She attends Metro Church and leads a community group.
+She graduated from Lower Moreland High School and currently resides in Chalfont, PA.
 Christina was a camper for 2 years since 2005 before joining the staff as a counselor in 2007.

 Director of Christian Education, Camp1